 Lille has an active bicycle society called A.D.A.V.
 Droit au Vélo which lobbies for improvements in everyday urban cycling.

 Lille’s bike sharing system V’Lille has been operational since September 2011.
-I tried it in October 2013 and found it very useful and easy to use, just like Vélo’v in Lyon and the first-generation Vélib’ in Paris, which at that time was still in operation.
+I tried it in October 2013 and found it very useful and easy to use, just like Vélo’v in Lyon and Vélib’ in Paris.

 The cost of V’Lille as of 2018 is € 1.60 for a 24-hour subscription, € 7.20 for seven days or € 37.00 for one year.
 For the first half hour of each journey there is no extra charge, but after that it costs one Euro for each additional half hour.
 You can subscribe online at https://www.transpole.fr/fr/108-v-lille, which is what I did, or on the street at one of the V’Lille stations that has a computer with a card reader for credit or debit cards.